-Along with being notified of eligibility for their Applicants for the Rental Assistance Program, all HPOs will be given a checklist that includes all HQS requisites their rental units and housing properties must comply with.
-Initial inspections could take place before the Rental Assistance Program Legal Agreement is signed with the HPO or afterwards.
+Along with being notified of eligibility of their Applicants for the Rental Assistance Program, all HPOs will be given a checklist that includes all HQS requirements that their rental units and housing properties must comply with.
+Initial inspections could take place before the Rental Assistance Program Legal Agreement MOU is signed with the HPO or afterwards.